espinbrandon49/daily-task-planner/README.md

 #### CSS
 * CSS was provided and I linked the given style with my added HTML and jQuery.
 I modified the style properties if needed without changing the overall theme.
 * The application has a responsive layout that adapts to your viewport on various screen sizes.
-I also contributed a media query for smaller smart phone screens.
+I also contributed the media queries for smaller smart phone screens.

 #### Git/GitHub
 * The Application is deployed at a live URL and loads with no errors.